weigo/wildfly-jco-subsystem/README.md

 mvn clean package && cp target/jaxrs-jco-test.war $WILDFLY_HOME/standalone/deployments
 ```

-* and call the RESt service from the browser: `http://localhost:8080/jaxrs-jco-test/resources/jcotest`
+* and call the REST service from the browser: `http://localhost:8080/jaxrs-jco-test/resources/jcotest`

 The result should list your JCo destination name as you configured it in `standalone.xml`